In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 7. Cilantro

-Cilantro, also known as coriander, has a distinct flavor that is often described as citrusy, earthy, and slightly spicy.
-It has a unique taste that can add depth and complexity to various dishes.
-However, it’s worth noting that cilantro has a polarizing taste, and some people may find its flavor soapy or unpleasant.
+Cilantro, also known as coriander, can add depth and complexity to various recipes.
+It has a distinct and unique flavor that is often described as citrusy, earthy, and slightly spicy.
+However, it's worth noting that cilantro has a polarizing taste, and some people may find its flavor soapy or unpleasant.

 Uses: Cilantro is a popular herb in Mexican, Thai, and Indian cuisines.
 It can be used as a substitute for Thai basil in dishes that require a fresh, herbaceous flavor.